Suleiman223/DevOps-Projects/Project 1-Web Stack Implementation.md

 # Web Stack Implementation

 ## WEB STACK IMPLEMENTATION (LAMP STACK) IN AWS
-### ASW account setup and provisioning an Ubuntu Server
+### AWS account setup and provisioning an Ubuntu Server
 #### Steps
 1. Signed up for an AWS account.
 2. Logged in as IAM user